husayt/josediazgonzalez.com/_posts/2010-09-13-why-cakephp-documentation-sucks-and-what-i-m-doing-about-it.markdown

     - github
     - side projects
   layout: post
+  description: When people complain about documentation, the solution is to write more, and better, documentation.
 ---

 The CakePHP documentation _sucks_.
 By sucks I mean dumbasses are unable to read/use/search it.
 Which translates into more support in IRC, more ass-kicking on my part, and more repetition.
 I would like a *DRY* IRC channel.
 Also, I assume people do not appreciate my smart-ass remarks.